 You've heard that running burns fat, and it's true: "Running is one of the best cardiovascular fat-burners for one simple reason: it burns a significant amount of calories," said exercise physiologist Tom Holland, MS, CSCS, author of The Marathon Method and fitness adviser for Bowflex.
-But when it comes to fat loss, not all runs are created equal.
-It's worth taking a look at the science to make sure you're maximizing fat burn each and every time you hit the pavement.
+But not all runs are created equal when it comes to fat loss, so if that's your goal, it's worth taking a deeper look to ensure you're maximizing the burn every time you hit the pavement.

 How Do I Burn Fat by Running?

 To burn fat on your runs, you have two options: a long, slow, steady-state run, or a faster, shorter run, which is often done in intervals of high speed and recovery.
 Good news: both burn calories, coming from your body's fat and carbohydrate stores, but the amount and percentage of fat in particular that you're able to burn will vary based on the run.
 Let us explain.

 "If you are on a lower-intensity run for a longer period of time, your body will more likely burn more fat than carbohydrates," said Jorianne Numbers, MS, an exercise physiologist at Northwestern Medicine.
 The catch, though, is that longer and lower-intensity runs burn less calories overall.
 In other words, you'll burn through a higher percentage of fats than carbs, but the total amount of fat you use up might be less than in a high-intensity run, because the overall calorie burn is lower.

 "While you do burn a greater percentage of calories from fat when exercising at lower intensities, you burn more fat calories and more total calories at moderate-to-higher intensities," Holland explained.